Kavacha (2019): Plot

-Jayarama is a blind man, who is a part of a large family, and works as a lift operator and caretaker in a apartment building in Bangalore.
+Jayarama is a blind man, who is a part of a large family, and works as a lift operator and caretaker in an apartment building in Bangalore.
 He takes responsibility to earn money for his sister's wedding and is loyal to Krishnamurthy, a retired Supreme Court Judge who lives in the apartment and accompanies Krishnamurthy on a long search for someone.
 On one trip, Krishnamurthy tells about the reason behind his search to Jayarama.
 Years ago, a man named Vasudeva was imprisoned by Krishnamurthy for a crime he did not commit.
 Although Krishnamurthy knew that Vasu was innocent, he followed the letter of the law.
 As a result, Vasu's family poisoned themselves, which leaves Vasu insane, and resolves to avenge his loss by warning Krishnamurthy that he will kill him and his family.

 Vasu has been released from prison, and Krishnamurthy feels threatened.
 Krishnamurthy has a young daughter Nandini, and is afraid that Vasu will kill her if he learns of her existence.
 To keep her safe, he sent her to a convent school where she knows nothing about him.
 Nandini's only link to her father is Jayarama, who frequently visits her at Krishnamurthy's request.
 When Nandini asks Jayarama about her father at each visit, he replies that he will bring him some other day.
 Krishnamurthy and Jayarama transfer money from the former's bank account to another account, which was opened for Nandini.
 To reduce scrutiny, they avoid an electronic transfer.